rgokhannn/coursera-transcript-edit/README.md

 Here, we will treat the three lines of text that form a meaningful sentence as if they were separate meaningful sentences, and we will still get a meaningless translation.

+You need to reference the transcript file as an argument to the script ( ./script.sh transcript.sh).
+And it will create a new version called tr.txt in the directory where the script is running.

 ![Before](https://i.ibb.co/Chmb6jp/before.png "Before")